linenoise/codegarden/tinhorn/docs/README.txt

         Development, integration, project, and versioning history of Tinhorn

 COPYRIGHT
-    Copyright 2007-2010 by Dann Stayskal.
+    Copyright 2007-2010 by Danne Stayskal.
 All rights reserved.